skberkeley/CNLDocs/docs/documentation/tables.md

 Returns a list of the column names of the passed table name.

-- `table_name : str` - The name of the table from which to get the column names
+- `table_name : str` - The name of the table from which to get the column names.
-- `only_user_columns : bool` - If True, only includes user columns
+- `only_user_columns : bool` - If True, only includes user columns.